winirarrazaval/hotel/README.md

 ### User Stories

-- As an administrator, I should be able to create a block of rooms
+- As an administrator, I can create a block of rooms
     - To create a block you need a date range, collection of rooms and a discounted room rate
     - The collection of rooms should only include rooms that are available for the given date range
     - If a room is set aside in a block, it is not available for reservation by the general public, nor can it be included in another block
-- As an administrator, I should be able to check whether a given block has any rooms available
+- As an administrator, I can check whether a given block has any rooms available
-- As an administrator, I should be able to reserve a room from within a block of rooms
+- As an administrator, I can reserve a room from within a block of rooms

 ### Constraints